nleanba/typst-marginalia/.github/README.md

 ## Development

 - Remember to `typst watch main.typ Marginalia.pdf` and `typst watch main.typ preview.svg --pages 1` while development to make these stay current.
-- The documentation (`main.typ`) does not compile without a “layout does not converge”-warning.
-This is due to the example nested note and is fine.

 ### Tests